src-d/okrs/README.md

 - [ ] Map and report on conversion funnel with hindsights and recommendations

 ## Advance MLonCode awareness [DevRel]

-### Bring 'Assisted Code Review' to developers in the open-source community [DevRel]

-- [ ] Prepare beta announcement with top 3 analyzers
-- [ ] Update Product webpage with description, videos, and instructions on how to use it
-- [ ] Write press release, blog post, etc
-- [ ] Plan social media strategy (twitter, reddit, hackernews ...)
-- [ ] Schedule an online meetup demoing Analyzers & show how people can build one
-- [ ] Define a strategy for analyzers promotion / Registry ?
-- [ ] Identify users after launch and partner with them

 ### Make source{d} the face of MLonCode [DevRel]